 by the Warren Civic Chorus

 has been canceled.

 We look forward to returning to deliver

 Click Here to read more about our Director's background!

-Nearly 100 voices strong, accompanied by members of the Warren Philharmonic Orchestra, and solos by local music professionals, this is a delightful beginning to the holiday season.
+Nearly 100 voices strong, accompanied by members of the Warren Philharmonic Orchestra, and solos by renowned local music professionals, this musical presentation has become a delightful tradition to begin the holiday season.
 We welcome you to join us for one of our inspirational performances.
 For event details and directions, go to the Schedule page.

 "Messiah," George Frideric Handel's most successful and best-known oratorio, was composed in twenty-four days, from August 22-September 14, 1741.
 It was first performed at a concert given for charitable purposes at Dublin, Ireland, on April 13, 1742, with Handel conducting the performance in person.
 As the centuries have passed, a considerable number of vocal scores have been made after Handel's initial work.
 However, the present edition follows Handel's original score, with slight deviations that have been inserted and become traditional authority.